 Within any record company, advancement isn’t confined to a specific career path.
 Once an individual establishes themself within a record company, opportunities appear both internally and externally.

 Due to competition, having a college degree (top music colleges listed here) is preferred when seeking a position as an Artist Relations and Development Representative.
 Helpful degrees include marketing, public relations, music merchandising, music business, and communications.
 Less formal seminars and workshops are also useful and can help build connections.

 Experience, Skills, and Personality

-The Artist Relations and Development Representative must have promotion, public relations, or artist management experience.
+The Artist Relations and Development Representative must have promotions, public relations, or artist management experience.
 To be successful he or she must also be knowledgeable about the music business in general.
-They must also attend shows and concerts to develop an understanding of what makes an artist successful and how they carry themselves on stage.
+They must also attend shows and concerts to develop an understanding of what makes an Artist successful and how they carry themselves on stage.
 The Artist Relations and Development Representative must also be skilled at, and enjoy dealing with people.

 Unions and Associations

 The Country Music Association (CMA) and the Gospel Music Association (GMA) are two associations that the Artist Relations and Development Representative might belong to.
 He or she might also be an associate member of the National Academy of Recording Arts and Sciences (NARAS).

 - Develop connections and contacts by attending as many seminars and programs you can.